Sulxy/Joshs-Social-Network-API/README.md

 For more information about the license, click [here](https://opensource.org/licenses/MIT).

 ## Contributing
-Please see Githubs Documents on this subject.
+Please see the [Github Documents](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) regarding this topic.

 ## Tests
 No tests accompany this code.